v/v.github.io/_posts/2022-09-30-book-review-super-pumped-battle-for-uber.markdown

 Pick up the book and [tell me](https://twitter.com/vwritescode) what you thought of it, and of this book review.

 Showtime made [a TV series](https://www.imdb.com/title/tt11173006/) out of this book.
 I haven't seen it yet.
 I'll update this post when I do.
 If it's anything like the book, it will be a treat.

+*Thanks to Kike Ibe for helping me write this post.*